juansanzone/sanzomap/README.md

 **Navigation**:  SwiftUI navigation was standardized using a **Router** based on NavigationPath.
 This provides a solid foundation for navigation inside Feature modules.
 More details about this approach are covered in the Navigation section.

-Several Swift Packages were created to serve as a foundation for developing Features.Below is a basic component diagram, followed by a detailed explanation of each module. 👇👇👇
+Several Swift Packages were created to serve as a foundation for developing Features.

-{{TODO: PUT IMAGE OF COMPONENTS}}

 ### 📦 Architecture Components